nikki-experiments/dev-setup/README.md

 To install a project's dependencies go to the project directory and run `yarn` (similar to npm install command).
 You'll see a list of dependencies being installed.
 A yarn.lock file will be created that automatically gets updated when you run yarn commands.
 If it's a new project with no dependencies yet run `yarn init` and answer the series of questions.

 To add packages run `yarn add packagename`.
+A yarn.lock file will be created which locks down the exact dependencies to use on another machine.
+Don't modify this file.

 Cool fact: you can run `yarn upgrade-interactive` to see all the packages for your project for which upgrades are available.

 ### Standard

 This takes the esLint tool to another level.
-[Standard](https://standardjs.com/) is everything you loved about esLint but with a standard set of rules.
+[Standard](https://standardjs.com/) is everything you loved about esLint but with a standard set of rules (including no semicolons!)

 Install: `npm install --global standard`.
 To Use: While in your project directory run `standard` in terminal.
 To Fix: Run `standard --fix` to fix some of the linting errors.

-### NPM Scripts

-In your package.json file you can add short list of commands to run tools.
-For example if you want to run linter, you can use the standard command.

-    "scripts": {
-        "lint": "standard"
-     },

 - [Spectacle](https://www.spectacleapp.com/) - move and resize windows free
 - Primitive - A CSS framework that provides a base stylesheet